Vibrio parahaemolyticus: Signs and symptoms

 The incubation period of about 24 hours is followed by intense watery or bloody diarrhea accompanied by nausea, vomiting, abdominal cramps, and sometimes a fever.
 Symptoms typically resolve within 72 hours, but can persist for up to 10 days in immunocompromised individuals.
 As the vast majority of cases of V. parahaemolyticus food poisoning are self-limiting, doxycycline is not typically necessary.
 In severe cases, ORS is indicated.

 Epidemiology

 Outbreaks tend to be concentrated along coastal regions during the summer and early fall when higher water temperatures favor higher levels of bacteria.
 Seafood most often implicated includes squid, mackerel, tuna, sardines, crab, conch, shrimp, and bivalves, such as oysters and clams.
 In the Northeast United States, there is an increasing incidence of illness due to oysters contaminated with V. parahaemolyticus, which is associated with warmer waters from the Gulf of Mexico moving northward.

 Additionally, swimming or working in affected areas can lead to infections of the eyes, ears, or open cuts and wounds.
-Following Hurricane Katrina, 22 wounds were infected with Vibrio, three of which were caused by V. parahaemolyticus, and two of these led to death.
+Following Hurricane Katrina, surveillance identified 18 wounds among residents and evacuees from Mississippi and Louisiana that were infected with Vibrio species, three of which were caused by V. parahaemolyticus.
+Two of the V. parahaemolyticus cases led to death.